rancher/elemental/tests/e2e/README.md

 - Configuring iPXE boot script for network installation
 - Creating and installing VM
 - Checking that the VM is available in Rancher
-- Adding server role to predefined cluster
+- Increasing 'quantity' node of predefined cluster
-- Restarting the VM
-- Checking that the VM is added in the cluster
+- Restarting the VM to add it in the cluster
-- Checking VM ssh connection
+- Checking VM connection and cluster state
+- Rebooting the VM and checking that cluster is still healthy after

+**NOTE:** the following tests will be rewrite shortly!
 ## upgrade_test.go (2E - Upgrading node)
 **Upgrade node by:**
 - Checking if VM name is set